 Our service is designed to give a holistic assessment of your book, looking closely at what is working, but more importantly, what is not and what needs to be changed.

 Its goal is to help you, as a writer, produce the best book possible.

 In other words, a manuscript assessment is a service that assesses a piece of creative work, either in part or in full (depending on your budget and needs), and provides professional feedback.

+The price we quote is fully inclusive.
 There are no hidden costs.